 *Articles (Peer reviewed)

-26. VALENÇA, Marcelo M.; DUARTE, Daniel Edler.
-“A Constructivist Approach to Maritime Spaces”.
+26. (with Daniel Edler Duarte) “A Constructivist Approach to Maritime Spaces”.
 E-International Relations, September 11, 2021.

 23. (With Bruno Carvalho) A pele do Leviatã e a geopolítica do vírus: a noosfera como território político dos afetos.
 Sul Global, v.
 2, n.
 1, 2021, p.
 111-139.
 [In Portuguese]